wharton/chef-coldfusion10/README.md

 * `coldfusion10::install` - Runs the ColdFusion installer
 * `coldfusion10::j2ee` - Includes the install recipe and explodes the ear if installer type is ear
 * `coldfusion10::jvmconfig` - Sets necessary JVM configuration (cfusion instance only)
+* `coldfusion10::lockdown` - Locks down CFIDE and other ColdFusion pieces in web server configuration
 * `coldfusion10::standalone` - Installs ColdFusion 10 in standalone mode
 * `coldfusion10::tomcat` - Enables SSL and changes webroot for built in Tomcat webserver (cfusion instance only)
 * `coldfusion10::trustedcerts` - Imports certificates from a data bag into the JVM truststore